 What Makes Fentanyl Different than Other Opioids?

-Fentanyl is much more potent than traditional opioids, such as morphine and hydrocodone.
+Fentanyl addiction is much more potent than traditional opioid addictions, such as morphine and hydrocodone.
 Its intense effects, rapid onset, and ability to cause deadly overdoses with surprisingly small amounts have significantly contributed to the opioid crisis, resulting in thousands of preventable deaths yearly.
 These casualties make fentanyl awareness so important.
-Everyone must be educated on the drugs dangers and ways to avoid encountering them.
+Everyone must be educated on the dangers and ways of the drug to avoid encountering them.

 Informing the public of how fentanyl differs from other opioids can help ensure people make informed decisions about their safety when encountering any substances containing fentanyl.
 Misuse and addiction must be taken seriously by healthcare providers and individuals who may interact with people suffering from fentanyl addiction.